-Furthermore, investigated that due to a skewed evaluation of soil volumetric flexibility, limited 1D site reaction evaluation is employed to represent free-field soil behaviour and often overstate settling.
+Furthermore, it was investigated that due to a skewed evaluation of soil volumetric flexibility, limited 1D site reaction evaluation is employed to represent free-field soil behavior and often overstates settling.
 Computer modelling in two dimensions (2D) is frequently useful since it simplifies the issue by using straightforward strain parameters.
-Nevertheless, these assumptions and the resulting construction foundations can underestimate the concept of surplus pressure within pores.
-When soil reactions are analysed using 2-D simulations but distortions cannot be fully analysed, for instance, the framework is carried out as a framework (by maintaining its vestibular features) [18].
+Nevertheless, these assumptions and the resulting construction foundations can underestimate the concept of excess pressure within pores.
+When soil reactions are analyzed using 2-D simulations, but distortions cannot be fully analyzed, for instance, the framework is carried out as a framework (by maintaining its vestibular features) [18].
 The models with two dimensions are often capable of providing cautious estimates of the damaging impact of destabilization on the soil and building components.
-Consider a study that compared the correctness of multiple hypotheses regarding the nature of the soil's responses (such as vertical accelerator and resettlement time evolution) [19].
-For instance, comprehensive two-dimensional simulations using computation point to the necessity for more study along with an evaluation of three-dimensional numerical modelling of shifting impacts, and it is assumed that the simulated construction foundations cause the soil to liquefy [20].
-The objectives of this article are modeling and study of structures with concrete shear walls considering the effectiveness of Soil Structure Interaction (SSI) by dynamic analysis method, Investigation of the behavior of concrete structures by considering the interaction of soil and structures, Investigation of the effect of interaction on the response of structures with concrete shear walls under earthquake and Investigation of the irregularity effect of structures with concrete shear walls by considering the effectiveness of SSI.
-The main contribution of this research is to Investigate the irregularity effect of concrete structures with shear walls considering the effectiveness of SSI.
+Consider a study that compared the accuracy of multiple hypotheses regarding the nature of the soil's responses (such as vertical acceleration and settlement time evolution) [19].
+For instance, comprehensive two-dimensional simulations using computation point to the necessity for more study along with an evaluation of three-dimensional numerical modeling of shifting impacts, and it is assumed that the simulated construction foundations cause the soil to liquefy [20].
+The objectives of this article are modeling and studying structures with concrete structures by considering the effectiveness of Soil Structure Interaction (SSI) by dynamic analysis method, investigating the behavior of concrete structures by considering the interaction of soil and structures, investigating the effect of interaction on the response of structures with concrete shear walls under earthquake, and investigating the irregularity effect of structures with concrete shear walls by considering the effectiveness of SSI.
 The organization of this manuscript is as follows.
 Section 2 deals with the analysis of an Abaqus program.
 In section 3 we illustrate the analysis and results have been presented.
-Section 4 describes the conclusions.
+Section 4